 TipRanks has compiled a list of Friday’s biggest pre-market stock movements.

+Amid the ongoing uncertain economic environment, mixed market sentiment on earnings releases, macro factors, and other variables seem to have dominated today’s stock market.
 Using TipRanks’ new Top Stock Gainers/Losers page, we’ve identified the top five pre-market stock movers, as detailed below.

 5 Biggest Movers

 Ross Stores, Inc. (ROST), an American chain of discount department stores was the biggest laggard in pre-market trading, plummeting around 27.5% in pre-market trading at the time of writing.
 Negative sentiment followed disappointing first-quarter Fiscal 2022 results and bleak guidance.
 For Fiscal Q2 2022, Ross expects EPS in the range of $0.99-$1.07, versus the consensus estimate of $1.32.
 For Fiscal 2022, EPS is expected to land between $4.34 and $4.58, compared with analysts’ expectations of $5.04.

 Millicom International Cellular S.A.
 (TIGO), the provider of cable and mobile services in Latin America and Africa, lost 20.8% in pre-market trading at the time of writing, after recording gains of 5.69% at yesterday’s close.
 It seems that the recent disclosure of the terms of the rights offering by the company is driving volatility in the stock.